Published: November 22, 2018

 - By looking through the different examples, you may see your exact china — or perhaps something similar, which may help give you an idea of whether or not yours might have high levels of Lead in the glaze and how much Lead that may be.
 If you read the articles here on LeadSafeMama.com — instead of just looking at the images — in many cases, you can actually learn whether or not I think your particular type of china might be a problem.
 Some are a problem now; others, not so much.

-I will be updating this as I have new test results to share, so if you have not yet seen your dishes listed, please check back periodically or send me an e-mail (TamaraRubin@mac.com) or post a comment below with a link to an image of your particular dishes, and I can let you know if I have tested them (or something similar).
+I am constantly updating this page as I have new test results to share, so if you have not yet seen your dishes listed, please check back periodically or send me an e-mail (TamaraRubin@mac.com) or upload a comment below with a link to an image of your particular dishes, and I can let you know if I have tested them (or something similar).
 If you are interested in having me test your exact set of china, please follow the instructions on this article — LINK.

 Please let me know if you have any questions.
-While I do my best to answer all questions personally, with over 2,000,000 unique visitors a year here at LeadSafeMama.com it may take me a while to get to your question.
+While I do my best to answer all questions personally, with over 2,500,000 unique visitors annually here at LeadSafeMama.com it may take me a while to get to your question.
 Thank you for being here.
-Thank you for reading and sharing articles from the TamaraRubin.com / LeadSafeMama.com website.
+Thank you for reading and sharing articles from the TamaraRubin.com/ LeadSafeMama.com website.
 When readers share articles from this website it helps cover the costs of the work we do here.

 Tamara Rubin